bundle

 Create a bundle from a project template

-To create a Databricks Asset Bundle by using the default Databricks Asset Bundle template for Python, run the bundle init
+To create a Databricks Asset Bundle using the default Databricks Asset Bundle template for Python, run the bundle init

 command as follows, and then answer the on-screen prompts: